brunodifranco/project-outleto-clustering/README.md

 </div>

 # 6. **Machine Learning Modeling**
-<p align="justify"> In order to get better data separation a few dimensionality reduction techniques were be tested: PCA, UMAP and Tree-Based Embedding.
-Results were satisfactory with Tree-Based Embedding, which consists of: </p>
+<p align="justify"> In order to get better data separation a few dimensionality reduction techniques were tested: PCA, UMAP and Tree-Based Embedding.
+The Results were satisfactory with Tree-Based Embedding, which consists of: </p>

 - Setting gross_revenue as a response variable, so it becomes a supervised learning problem.
 - Training a Random Forest (RF) model to predict gross_revenue using all other features.
 - Plotting the embedding based on RF's leaves.

-In total four clustering algorithms were tested, for a cluster number varing from 2 to 24:
+In total four clustering algorithms were tested, for a cluster number varying from 2 to 24:
 - K-Means
 - Gaussian Mixture Models (GMM) with Expectation–Maximization (EM)
 - Agglomerative Hierarchical Clustering (HC)
 - DBSCAN

-<p align="justify"> The models were evaluated by silhouette score, as well as clustering vizualization.
+<p align="justify"> The models were evaluated by silhouette score, as well as clustering visualization.
 Our maximum cluster number was set to 11 due to practical purposes for Outleto's Marketing Team, so they can come up with exclusive actions for each cluster.
-DBSCAN had its parameters optimized with Bayesian Optimization, however because it provided a very high number of clusters it was withdrawn as a possible final model.
-Results were quite similar for K-Means, GMM and HC with clusters from 8 to 11, however <b>KMeans</b> were chosen with <b>8</b> clusters because its silhouette score is slightly better, being equal to 0.6168.
-Those 8 clusters names are <b> Insiders, Runners Up, Promising, Potentials, Need Attention, About to Sleep, At Risk </b> and <b> About to Lose </b>.
+DBSCAN had its parameters optimized with Bayesian Optimization, however, because it provided a very high number of clusters it was withdrawn as a possible final model.
+The results were quite similar for K-Means, GMM and HC with clusters from 8 to 11, however <b>KMeans</b> were chosen with <b>8</b> clusters because its silhouette score is slightly better, being equal to 0.6168.
+Those 8 cluster names are <b> Insiders, Runners Up, Promising, Potentials, Need Attention, About to Sleep, At Risk </b> and <b> About to Lose </b>.

 ## <i>Metrics Definition</i>
 There're two properties we look for when creating clusters: